nemr0/portfolio/readme.md

 ## Deployment

 The repository includes scripts for automating deployment to popular hosting platforms such as Cloudflare Pages and Vercel.

-1. **Cloudflare Pages**:
-    - Use the provided `cloudflare_pages.sh` script to build and deploy your project.

-2. **Vercel**:
-    - The `vercel_deploy.sh` script automates deployment to Vercel.

-3. **Other Hosting Platforms**:
+- Modify and use the generic `build_user_portfolio.sh` script for `portfolio_user`.
-    - Modify and use the generic `deploy.sh` script for other platforms.
+- Modify and use the generic `build_user_portfolio.sh` script for `portfolio_admin`.

 ## License